juanlugm/concourse-gcs-resource/README.md

 Given a file specified by `file`, upload it to the GCS bucket.
 The new file will be uploaded as a new version of that file.

+**NOTE:** Known issues. gcloud does not return the object version when pushing new versions.
+Because of that it is not garanteed that the out ref value is the exact version that has just been pushed, since there is a race condition in the interim between pushing and checking the version.
 #### Parameters

 * `file`: *Required.* Path to the file to upload, provided by an output of a task.